OkayHughes/open-lab-notebook/src/posts/installing-homme.md

 layout: layouts/post.njk
 ---

+Note: if you're on the greatlakes cluster and its not too long after the date 05/11/21, there should be a tar.gz file with the dependencies with the correct permissions at `/nfs/turbo/cjablono2/owhughes/dependencies.tar.gz`.

 Ok so after talking to some very talented folks over at the DOE, I decided that it was time to try to install the Higher Order Method Modeling Environment (HOMME) on our local cluster computer at U of M.